kyubxy/MouseRemoval/README.md

 ### Limitations
 - enabling mouse mode consumes *all* keyboard input.
 Things like alt dragging are now impossible
+- pynput's input grabbing tends not to play well with other applications that grab input (like rofi or dmenu).
+A fix is currently being looked into.

 ## Disclaimer
 This is a program that literally manipulates your mouse and blocks keyboard input.
 MouseRemoval isn't designed to be malicious but sometimes shit can hit the fan when you're not looking.
 I take no responsibility for any damages caused by this program.